oroinc/documentation/crm/admin_guide/integrations/magento_channel_integration.rst

 .. note::

-    The integration can also be created without installation of the OroCRM Bridge Magento Extenstion, however the synchronization will then take longer, and some options, such as two-way synchronization, and synchronization of the custom records data will not be available.
+    The integration can also be created without installation of the OroCRM Bridge Magento Extension, however the synchronization will then take longer, and some options, such as two-way synchronization, and synchronization of the custom records data will not be available.